 Mortices are used to create the mortice portion of a mortice and tenon joint.
 The mortice is a square or rectangle hole that allows a tenon to slot inside it, creating a strong and simple joint.
 Mortice and tenon joints are used regularly in woodworking, particularly when two pieces of wood need to connect at right angles.

 What kinds of morticers are there?

 The two main types of morticer are bench mounted or standalone.
 The latter has its own bench built in so can just be placed in the workshop.

 How do you use a morticer?

 An auger and hollow chisel hold the key to success when using a morticer.

-The auger is a drill bit-like tool this sits inside a hollow chisel and removes the bulk of the wood.
+The auger is a drill bit-like tool that sits inside a hollow chisel and removes the bulk of the wood.
 The hollow chisel ensures that you create a square or rectangle edge.

 Ensuring the right relationship between the two cutting bits is important.
 The auger bit needs to lead the cut, so it must be set lower than the hollow edge chisel.
 Once you’ve placed both bits in the morticer you can adjust them independently to ensure the auger leads the way.
 A good trick is to use a 10 pence piece and set the auger ahead of the chisel by the same width as the coin.

 Ensure everything is aligned accurately (straight and parallel) and that the wood you are cutting is secured or clamped down.
 With a morticer it’s important to cut slowly, as the chisel and auger need time to cut cleanly and make a nice edge.
 Take your time when making the cut.

 Once you have made the cut to the required depth take care when removing the auger and chisel as the wood will want to lift with it, so ensure you hold the wood down as you perform this operation.